sutanarief/auction-hive/README.md

 * Make the search bar works
 * Try to implement queue for user bid's or buyouts
+* Fix trigger function in mongoDB Atlas, for change the item status (started/ended)

 # Secondary To do
 * Bidder rank